mosh3eb/merlin/docs/source/user_guide/layer.rst

 QuantumLayer Essentials
 =======================

-The :class:`~merlin.algorithms.layer.QuantumLayer` is MerLin’s core building block for converting classical data into photonic probability distributions.
-It combines a Perceval circuit (or experiment), optional classical parameters, and detector logic into a single differentiable module.
+The :class:`~merlin.algorithms.layer.QuantumLayer` is MerLin’s core building block for integrating quantum computation, as a single module, in a machine learning pipeline.
+It combines a Perceval photonic circuit (or experiment), optional classical parameters, and detector logic into a single differentiable module.

 ---------------
 Overview
 ---------------

+- **Autograd ready** – QuantumLayer exposes a PyTorch ``Module`` interface, supports batching and differentiable forward passes, and plays nicely with optimisers or higher-level architectures.
+- **Input encoding strategies** - Pick a data encoding method: angle or amplitude encoding..
+See :doc:`./angle_amplitude_encoding` for more information.
+- **Output measurement strategies** – Select between probabilities, per-mode expectations, or raw amplitudes through :class:`~merlin.measurement.strategies.MeasurementStrategy`.
+  The layer validates incompatible combinations (e.g. detectors with amplitude read-out).
+More information at :doc:`./measurement_strategy`.
 - **Multiple construction paths** – Build layers from the convenience :meth:`~merlin.algorithms.layer.QuantumLayer.simple` factory, a :class:`~merlin.builder.circuit_builder.CircuitBuilder`, a custom